 Sleep Quality vs Depression Severity

 The combination of poor SQ and no PA was compared with the combination between having depression and no PA.
 This approach was used to find which combination is most impactful on physical impairment.
-Participants in the arthritis group were divided based on the number of occurrences of PA in a typical week (e.g. 0, 1-3, 4-6,7-9,10-12,13-15,16-18,19-21 occurrences of PA).
+Participants in the arthritis group were divided based on the number of occurrences of PA in a typical week .
 Participants in the PA groups were further divided based on whether they met the condition of having poor SQ.
 ANOVA was used within each activity group to determine if significant differences exist between groups with poor SQ vs adequate SQ.
-Significant differences mean that poor SQ indicates higher functional impairment
+Significant differences meant that poor SQ indicates higher functional impairment.

 The condition would later be changed to compare depression vs not having depression.
 This meant that within each activity group, participants would be further divided if they had depression vs if they do not have depression.
 A PHQ-9 score of 4 or lower indicates no depression.
 ANOVA was used to determine if significant differences exist between the depression and no depression groups.
 This step was repeated for each activity group.
 The condition (e.g. having depression or poor SQ) that resulted in the highest number of significant differences across activity groups was deemed most impactful in combination with no PA.